-- Audit log representation and format - Health log representation and format
+- "Audit log representation and format" below - "Health log representation and format" on page 196

 Audit log representation and format

 An audit entry is created for each request from a device.
 A corresponding response entry is created for each request.
 The audit logs are in JSON format.